AmandaHJLIS/MarcViiew/README.md

 ## Note

 MarcViiew remains a work in progress.
 The current release focuses on establishing the core catalogue, metadata and MARC 21 functionality.

+MarcViiew field definitions and WiiExt may not be compatible with your LMS.
+Please refer to your LMS procedures for configuration.

 Thanks to GameTDB, the Library of Congress, ISO/TC 46, and Boipurple for the resources and standards used by the project.